GStreamer/gstreamer/sdk-playback-tutorial-subtitle-management.md

 g_object_set (data.playbin, "flags", flags, NULL);
 ```

 We set the `flags` property to allow Audio, Video and Text (Subtitles).

-The rest of the tutorial is the same as [Playback tutorial 1: Playbin
+The rest of the tutorial is the same as [](sdk-playback-tutorial-playbin-usage.md), except
-usage](Playback%2Btutorial%2B1%253A%2BPlaybin%2Busage.html), except
 that the keyboard input changes the `current-text` property instead of
 the `current-audio`.
 As before, keep in mind that stream changes are not
 immediate, since there is a lot of information flowing through the
 pipeline that needs to reach the end of it before the new stream shows
 up.

-# Conclusion
+## Conclusion

 This tutorial showed how to handle subtitles from `playbin`, whether
 they are embedded in the container or in a different file: